 This new care avenue for rural practices should be easy to adopt and affordable.
-RPM programs like this one, offer cost effective, risk free, accessible, and necessary remote care for rural patients and support struggling rural practices.
+RPM programs like ours, offer cost effective, risk free, accessible, and necessary remote care for rural patients and support struggling rural practices.
 Sustaining small rural practices is essential to caring for rural patients as the patients cannot maintain their health without them.

 What are the barriers rural practices face?